RayenDhifi/Dashactyl-Material-Theme/README.md

 # Dashactyl-Material-Theme

-This Theme is made by Ryan From Atom Development
+This Theme is made by Rayen

 Selling this theme may result in consequences